-The key to the verse above, is in the statement (and we were in our own sight).
+The key to the verse above, is in the statement “and so we were in their sight”.
 Goliath was an extremely tall man of 9-1/2 feet.
 This is very unusual, but is not unheard of.
 These faithless people thought all of the enemy to be giants.
 Even if they were, they would have been no match for God.
 Their lack of faith caused them to exaggerate the facts.

 Numbers Chapter 13 Questions

 2. Who was to go and search the land?